jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 My edits in red attempt to illustrate that we would expect to see similar numbers of cases if we started with 800 cases and an initial vaccination rate of 75-80% and result in an order of magnitude more cases than the baseline (you could use the wider confidence interval associated with the light blue area and get 72% to something-bigger-than-80% if you'd prefer - the conclusions are the same).
 Presumably opening with the lower vaccination rate of 70% with 800 cases would lead to more infections still.

-In layman's terms, opening up at 70% vaccination rate and 800 cases is projected to be worse than opening up at 50% vaccination rate and 30 cases.
+In layman's terms, if we opened up at 50% vaccination with 30 cases, we could increase vaccination rates to 75-80% in the time it takes for cases to grow from 30 to 800.
+This would result in _fewer_ cases than opening at 70% vaccination with 800 cases.

 ## Trace, Test, Isolate and Quarantine (TTIQ)